-A.Process-Sec-IC Protection during Packaging, Finishing and Personalization It is assumed that security procedures are used after delivery of the TOE by the TOE Manufacturer up to delivery to the end-consumer to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft or unauthorized use).
-A.Resp-Appl Treatment of User data of the Composite TOE All User data of the Composite TOE are owned by Security IC Embedded Software.
+A.Resp-Appl Treatment of User data of the Composite TOE

+All User data of the Composite TOE are owned by Security IC Embedded Software.
 Therefore, it must be assumed that security relevant User data of the Composite TOE (especially cryptographic keys) are treated by the Security IC Embedded Software as defined for its specific application context.

-Table 11: Assumptions according to PP [12]
+Table 10: Assumptions according to PP [11]